MidwayUSA

-MidwayUSA is a privately held American retailer of various hunting and outdoor-related products.
+MidwayUSA is a family-owned American retailer of various hunting and outdoor-related products.
 The company is headquartered in Columbia, Missouri, and sells in the continental United States.
 The company markets online.

 History

-Ely Arms, Inc., the original name of MidwayUSA, was a small start-up gun shop in Columbia, Missouri – opening on June 18, 1977.
-Larry Potterfield, with his next younger brother Jerry, opened the business in a 151 sqm metal, pole-frame building.
-Jerry sold his half interest to Larry in 1980 and returned home to farm.
+MidwayUSA, originally established as Ely Arms, Inc., began as a small firearms retailer in Columbia, Missouri, on June 18, 1977.
+It was established by Larry Potterfield, with initial co-ownership by his brother Jerry, in a 151 sqm metal, pole-frame building.
+Jerry later sold his interest in the company to Larry in 1980 and returned home to farm.

 The mail-order division was started quite modestly later in 1977, with a small offering of ‘hand-made’ 8mm Japanese pistol ammunition and 25 Remington rifle ammunition.
-In 1980 Midway received the first shipment of what was to be a total production run of 500,000 rounds of 8mm Nambu brass, produced by B.E.L.L.
+In 1980, Midway received the first shipment of what was to be a total production run of 500,000 rounds of 8mm Nambu brass, produced by B.E.L.L.
 Labs of Chicago.
 Much of this brass was loaded into ammunition and can still be found at gun shows in a bright orange box.
 The first press releases were under the name Ely Arms, Inc., which turned out to be in conflict with the Eley Division of Kynoch Industry; the term Eley was trademarked.
-So the name Ely Arms, Inc. was changed to Midway Arms, Inc., to avoid the conflict.
+Ely Arms, Inc. was subsequently renamed to Midway Arms, Inc., to avoid the conflict.
 The name Midway comes from the small community of Midway, in which the business was originally located.
-The name MidwayUSA was adopted as a dba in April 1998.
+The name MidwayUSA was adopted as a DBA in April 1998.
 Starline Brass was just starting up in the mid-1970s and MidwayUSA became their first distributor of bulk pistol brass, and in turn, the grandfather of the bulk components business in the United States.
-Winchester began selling bulk components to MidwayUSA in 1984 and Remington came on board in 1987.
-The Volker-McClure act was passed in 1986, modifying the 1968 Gun Control Act to allow the sale of cartridge cases directly to the end consumer and MidwayUSA immediately changed their model from business to FFL, to also include business to consumer.
+Winchester began selling bulk components to MidwayUSA in 1984, and later to Remington in 1987.
+The Firearm Owners Protection Act was passed in 1986, modifying the 1968 Gun Control Act to allow the sale of cartridge cases directly to the end consumer.
+MidwayUSA immediately began conducting direct-to-consumer sales in addition to continuing to sell to FFL holders.

-In 1987 Midway USA began adding other reloading products, the first of which was Lee Precision.
+In 1987 MidwayUSA began adding other reloading products, the first of which was Lee Precision.

-Computerization played a major role in the development of MidwayUSA; Potterfield had one computer class in college, and in 1982 he purchased the Company's first computer, an Apple III.
-In 1986 he bought the first IBM; in March 1987 they began networking their computers together.
+Computerization played a major role in the development of MidwayUSA; Potterfield had one computer class in college, and in 1982 he purchased the company's first computer, an Apple III.
+In 1986 he bought the company's first IBM PC; in March 1987 they began networking their computers together.
 All of this is the basis for the Information System and Website Management Departments at MidwayUSA today.

-In 2014 MidwayUSA became an online-only retailer moving away from mail orders and the master catalog upon which the company was built.
+In 2014 MidwayUSA became an online-only retailer, moving away from mail orders and the master catalog upon which the company was built.